delphidabbler/bdiff/README.md

 ### Pascal Source

-The current source code is maintained in the [delphidabbler/bdiff] (https://github.com/delphidabbler/bdiff) Git repository on GitHub.
+The current source code is maintained in the [delphidabbler/bdiff](https://github.com/delphidabbler/bdiff) Git repository on GitHub.
 It contains releases going back to v0.2.5.
-Earlier versions were not under version control.
+Earlier versions were not under version control and are no longer available.

-> **Note:** Until February 2014 the source code is maintained in a [Subversion repository](https://www.assembla.com/code/bdiff/subversion/nodes) on assembla.com.
+> **Note:** Until February 2014 the source code was maintained in a [Subversion repository](https://www.assembla.com/code/bdiff/subversion/nodes) on assembla.com.
 This repo remains in place for the time being, but is no longer being updated.

 For information on how to build the Pascal source, see `Build.txt` in the root of the Git repo.